PHI-Case-Studies/Case-Study-Development-Guide/01 Contributing.md

 1. Create a GitHub account.
 2. Sign up for a project by cloning a repository.
 3. Request to join a team.
-4. Study writing content in Markdown.
+4. Study [writing content in Markdown] (https://github.com/PHI-Case-Studies/Guide/blob/master/02%20Markdown%20How-to.md).